dotMavriQ/minimal-mistakes/_posts/unfinished/2018-08-09-Ragged-wood.md

   - life
 ---
 Days start by waking up, right?
-Should really look into better ways of how to start my blogposts, I know.
+Should really look into better ways to start my blogposts, I know.

 Spent time with Margarida in the morning as I have been since she arrived, all is good, I love that woman.